LearnersBlock/learners-block/README.md

 ## Contributing

 ### Pull requests
 We welcome contributions, they are what keep the Block alive!
 For pull requests we suggest discussing the changes through a ticket first.
 This is for your own sake in case there are already changes ongoing that will affect your contribution.

 If you are looking to contribute but do not have a specific feature or goal in mind, please check the list of [Good First Issues](https://github.com/LearnersBlock/learners-block/contribute) and our [voting platform](https://vote.learnersblock.org), which contains a list of features prioritised by the community.

+All development is currently done on the 'develop' branch.
+It is this branch that users should fork and where pull requests should be submitted.
+When it's time for a release the 'develop' branch is merged into the 'master' branch where it is built and deployed to our servers.

 ### Bug reports